Chlorine Dioxide - Interesting Facts and Uses

 Use of Chlorine dioxide in Oral and Dental Health

-Research studies show that the presence of chlorine dioxide in mouthwash can reduce bad breath.
-0.1% of chlorine dioxide is used for bad breath.
+Research studies have shown that the use of 0.1% chlorine dioxide in mouthwash can effectively reduce bad breath.
 Our saliva contains bacteria called Fusobacterium nucleatum which is responsible for gum disease.
 Mouthwash containing chlorine dioxide is effective against bacteria and also reduces plaque.

 The activity of chlorine dioxide and chlorhexidine is almost the same.
 Both types of mouthwash can effectively remove plaque.
 The use of chlorine dioxide is also helpful for teeth whitening.
 However, long-term exposure may harm teeth due to chlorine dioxide’s low pH.

-Due to its antimicrobial activity, 5% chlorine dioxide can be used to clean the mouth during a root canal.
+During root canal procedures, you can use 5% chlorine dioxide as a cleaning solution, taking advantage of its antimicrobial properties.
 Mouthwashes of chlorine dioxide are available in stores.
 Take extra caution not to drink the solution if you use one since the chlorine dioxide content in mouthwashes is much greater than the acceptable intake threshold.

 Would you like to calculate how much you’ll need by answering a few short questions?